-Table 19: [RAIDER] processing time per event with an increasing number of Computing FPGAs (and CNN HLS kernels)
+Table 22: [RAIDER] processing time per event with an increasing number of Computing FPGAs (and CNN HLS kernels)

-For what concerns energy efficiency, CPU hosts power measurements have been performed by using sensors: a free and open-source application that provides tools and drivers for monitoring temperatures, voltage, and fans.
-The measurement has been performed concurrent to application execution on each node present in the used setup and are reported in Figure 57.
+For what concerns energy efficiency, CPU hosts power measurements have been performed using sensors: a free and open-source application that provides tools and drivers for monitoring temperatures, voltages, and fans speeds of servers.
+The measurement has been performed concurrently with the application execution on each node present in setup and are reported in Figure 67.
 From CPU power profiles, it is possible to notice a ~4W difference between the two nodes used in the IDV-E testbed.